-According to the Victorian Curriculum, the curriculum is divided into eight Domains; these are English, Mathematics, Science, Technologies, Health & Physical Education, Languages, The Humanities, and The Arts.
-Students also engage in Religious Education Studies and Vocational Education.
+Under the Victorian Curriculum, the curriculum is divided into eight Domains; English, Mathematics, Science, Technologies, Health & Physical Education, Languages, The Humanities, and The Arts.
+At St Mary MacKillop College, students also have to opportunity to engage in Religious Education Studies and Vocational Education.